 If the "Driving Miss Daisy" story tells you that you are Miss Daisy, chauffered by Morgan Freeman, then your score sheet should show Navigator Miss Daisy and Driver Morgan Freeman.
-(Others would be listed as passengers.)
+(List others as passengers.)
 If the story tells you it is Halloween night, your score sheet may have a date spot to enter 10/31.

-Some Gls will be cluttered with many roads to "see," "visit," "tour", etc. It's a good idea to have some scratch paper or a few Post-its handy.
-As you encounter clues in the Gls (or anywhere else), write down the street name and what the required action is (i. e., turn left, do not cross, render nonexistent, etc.).
+Some Gls will be cluttered with many roads to "see," "visit," "tour", etc. Have some scratch paper or Post-its handy.
+As you encounter clues in the Gls (or anywhere else), write down the street name and what the required action is (i.e., turn left, do not cross, render nonexistent).
 You may want these names in alphabetical order for quicker look-ups.
+If the Gls say today's rallye will be in Palo Alto and Mountain View, U-turn at the "Sunnyvale City Limit" sign.